Home School NYC

 Say Goodnight with Dolly Parton as she reads through picks from her Imagination Library.
 The videos feature Dolly reading and images from the books.
 You can find the list of selected books in the link.

-Science + Math
+Learning Science + Math

 U.S. Department of Education Science Activities and Math Activities